These publications, formerly published by David Moore on behalf of The Palmerston Forts Society

 Email your order list to the webmaster and a Paypal request will be sent.

-With this method you will be charged the actual cost of postage.
+With this mnethod you will be charged the actual cost of postage.

-Members of the Palmerston Forts Society may receive a discount by contacting the webmaster
+Members of the Palmerston Forts Society will receive a discount by contacting the webmaster

 with details of a valid PFS membership name, address and number.